The 5 Vowel Tones

 The A tone establishes the protective field of awareness that surrounds the self.

 In Egyptian symbolism, the encircling ring represents something that is held, protected, and preserved.
-Sound expressed through the A tone reflects what approaches the self while maintaining a clear boundary of presence, protecting the inner center of consciousness.
+Sound expressed through the A tone reflects what approaches the self while maintaining a clear boundary of awareness.
+This boundary protects the inner center of consciousness.

 This tone forms the foundation of conscious awareness.